learex-zz/macOS-eGPU/README.md

 Omit the otherwise obligatory reboot at the end of the script.

 `--silent | -s`
 Automatically answer every question with yes.
-Can only be used in conjunction with `--acceptLicenseTerms`
+Can only be used in conjunction with `--acceptLicenseTerms`.

 `--acceptLicenseTerms`
 Answer the question of whether to accept the license terms with yes.